 “Using distilled water will maximize the life of the water tub and reduce mineral deposits.
 Therefore, we recommend always using distilled water for use with therapy.”

 Using tap water for short term is ok, but avoid using it long term.
+So using tap water for one or two nights won’t be a big issue.
 If you must use tap water, clean the accessories after each use.
 Remember, you also have the option not to use the humidifier.
 If you don’t have access to distilled water for a period of time, think about the quality of the tap water you have access to before you decide to use it.
 When traveling, try to plan ahead.
 And try to be prepared at home and buy multiple gallons ahead of time so you don’t run out.
 Distilled water is a small cost and it can maximize the life of the accessories.